Frequently Asked Questions about Disability Support Services at De Anza College

 Individuals are considered to be persons with a disability if they:

 Disabilities can be :

-Click on the title above to go to the "How to Apply for DSPS Services" web site.
+For step-by-step instructions to go to "How to Apply for DSPS Services" .back to top

 Attend one of the Information Meetings about programs and services for students with disabilities at De Anza .
 If, after attending the meeting, you would like to enroll in the learning disability assessment class, you will be contacted as soon as an appointment is available.
 If you would like to have a private assessment, we can refer you to other outside resources.

-Yes, an assessment is only available to registered De Anza students.
+Yes, an assessment is only available to registered De Anza College students.

 Attend one of the special Information Meetings planned for high school transition students and their families.
 DSS and Learning Disabilities Support have special tips and strategies to help you prepare for your first quarter at De Anza College.

 8. I'm coming to De Anza and have to take the Placement Tests.
 If I need accommodations for them, what do I do?

 Many times students can take the placement tests without special arrangements since some are administered on a computer and are not timed.
 For more information and for assistance with arranging accommodations if they are necessary, refer to Placement Testing for DSS Students.